LabFig

 Migrating out

-• ↗To Adobe Illustrator: Export LabFig figures as SVG and open in Illustrator for full vector editing.
+• To Adobe Illustrator: export your LabFig figures as SVG or PDF and open them directly in Illustrator for further manual editing.

 Resources & Guides